natelistrom/natelistrom.github.io/_posts/2021-07-23-inciting-incident.md

 To answer that, we have to go back nearly a century.

 In 1928, a folklorist named Vladimir Propp published _Morphology of the Folktale_.
 He analyzed a representative set of one hundred Russian folktales and identified what he called the underlying _functions_ in the stories' structures.
-These functions were each “an act of a character, defined from the point of view of its _significance for the course of the action_” <sup>{% include propp-2009.html %} Location 685.</sup> (emphasis mine).
+These functions were each “an act of a character, defined from the point of view of its _significance for the course of the action_” <cite>(<a href="/bibliography#propp2009">Propp</a>, Location 685)</cite> (emphasis mine).

 In other words, there's a difference between story beats and their underlying functions.
 A story beat is an event that happens in the story.
 A function is the role that an event plays in the story's structure.